mscienski/marionette-sample/README.markdown

    [Marionette.Application](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.md) is the heart of the Marionette framework.
 The [Regions](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.region.md), [Layouts](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.layout.md) and [AppRouters](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.approuter.md) you create are typically hung off of a singleton instance of `Marionette.Application`.

    One of Marionette's strengths is that it introduces a Composite architecture, which lets you organize your application into separate regions or areas, with their own self-contained logic and structure.
 One of the main ways this can be done is with [Regions](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.region.md).
-In App.js, we divide our application into two regions - the `headerRegion` and `mainRegion`, like so:
+In App.js, we divide our application into two regions - the `header` and `main`, like so:

         App.addRegions({
-            headerRegion:"header",
+            header:"header",
-            mainRegion:"#main"
+            main:"#main"
         });

    This searches the DOM for a `<header>` element and for an element with an `id` of `main` and creates a new `Marionette.Region` for each.
 Regions have a `show` method which can be passed a `View`.
 When a view is passed to a `Region.show`, the view is appended to the Regions associated DOM element and its `render` method is triggered.
 An associated `close` method is also available, which contains some basic logic for tearing down the Region's view.
 We will see how `show` is used later in MobileController.js.